 Associate Vice President for Student Life

 John Lauer began work at Colorado College in 2007.
 He has held multiple positions in higher education for nearly 30 years.
 He holds a Bachelor of Science in Education from the University of Wisconsin-Madison, a Master of Arts in Social Science with an emphasis in Student Development from California State University, Chico, and an MBA from the University of Colorado.
 John is chairing the colleges’ multi-year JED Campus initiative focused on student emotional and mental health, suicide and substance abuse prevention, and the overall wellness of college students.

 John is active in the Association of College and University Housing Officers-International (ACUHO-I), and is leading CC’s participation in that association’s 21st Century Project.
 He is a member of the National Association of Student Personnel Administrators (NASPA), the Association of American Colleges and Universities (AAC&U), and the Association for the Study of Higher Education (ASHE).
-John is a doctoral student at Azusa Pacific University with research interests including student Thriving, the positive impacts on student learning through living on campus, safe campus initiatives, and strengths-based leadership.
+John's research interests including student Thriving, the positive impacts on student learning through living on campus, safe campus initiatives, and strengths-based leadership.
 John and his wife Lily are the proud parents of three Colorado College students: Jake ‘17, Josh ‘19, and Ariel ‘21.

 Assistant Vice President/Director of the Butler Center